 It’s likely that your feelings about MRKH will change as you become older and more mature.
-At first, many young women report that they can think of nothing else much of the time, particularly after learning about their diagnosis.
+At first, many young women report that they can think of nothing else much of the time, particularly right after learning about their diagnosis.
 This is natural.
 New information about your body and future has to be assimilated, experienced and understood on many levels.
 Often, during the process of dilation, or when it is completed and weekly “maintenance” is practiced, it may feel like a burden or chore.
 Yet as women move into their 20’s and beyond, and their lives fill with college, a career, new relationships, travel and hobbies, women often report a change in how often they think and feel about MRKH or if they think about it at all.
-With time, most women learn to view MRKH as a smaller part of their life, much like any chronic medical condition for which there is treatment and life goes on with certain adjustments.
+With time, most women learn to view MRKH as a smaller part of their life, much like any chronic medical condition for which there is treatment, and life goes on with certain adjustments.
+This is sometimes referred to as establishing a “new normal.”
 Sometimes this happens naturally and sometimes it can be helpful to talk to a counselor or therapist to help you to get to this point.
 Regardless, having MRKH should not define who you are nor who you strive to be as an adult, parent, or professional.
 There is no need to limit your personal expectations or goals.

 There will be times, particularly at social events such as baby showers, family reunions, or even casual times with friends, in which conversation will naturally come up about fertility issues, children, or plans for children in the future.
 Try to anticipate the questions you might be asked and practice your responses.
 Of course you cannot plan for every situation nor can you plan for exactly how you will feel “in the moment”.
 Remember, you are entitled to how you feel and how you react.
 After all, it’s your body, you do not owe anyone an explanation, and what you choose to say should be your decision.
-Just remember, if someone doesn’t know your story they are probably pretty much clueless about how their statements may affect you.
+Just remember, if someone doesn’t know your story they are probably unaware of how their statements may affect you.

 Button–pushing experiences: Most teens and woman with MRKH have had “button–pushing experiences”– times when something will set off their emotions.
 For example; it is completely normal to feel unsettled or sad when hearing about a friend or relative who is pregnant, or feel vulnerable, unhappy, or even angry when someone innocently asks about your plans to have children.
 As a teen you may have felt anxious when a classmate asked if you had a tampon or pad to lend, or maybe when your younger sister began her period, you felt upset.
 Hopefully you were able to learn ways to manage your responses and feelings during those times with the help of your support system.